Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Origin:

-This idiom dates back to the early 19th century and comes from the image of an axe head flying off its handle, symbolizing sudden and uncontrollable anger.
+This idiom has been in use since the early 19th century, symbolizing someone who suddenly loses their temper.
+It comes from the image of an axe head flying off its handle, representing an uncontrolled outburst.

 Meaning: